icy/docker/bocker/README.supervisor.md

 Sometimes, that's good enough.
 Sometimes, you get a head-ache with process mangling ([MAKE SURE YOU READ THIS][1]).

-So we will run a container that run multiple processed inside.
+So we will run a container that runs multiple processed inside.

 The container will have `cron` and `exim4` daemon disabled by default.

 There is also a mininum `syslog` implementation by `gryphius` on `Github`.
-You may need this to get, e.g, all `cron` information and there isn't `rsyslog`, `syslog-ng` daemon listening.
+You may need this to get, e.g, all `cron` information when there isn't `rsyslog`, `syslog-ng` daemon listening.

 ## Environments